 You can buy two different sets of blades to use with the Headblade – they have both a 4 blade razor cartridge and a 6 blade razor cartridge.
 For most guys, running 6 blades across the scalp is going to be too many, as the scalp is pretty sensitive.
 I’m used to using a 3 blade cartridge, so the 4 blade is the closest to it – and that’s what I tried out.

-All in all, I’m not sold by the tyre design of the Headblade razor.
+All in all, I’m not sold by the tire design of the Headblade razor.
 Whilst it is fine to use, I don’t really think that you need any sort of help to shave your head aside from a learning curve of how to use a normal razor.
-Whilst beginners might find using the Headblade easier than using a normal cartridge razor, I don’t think those who have been shaving their head for years will find the shave much better.
+Whilst beginners might find using the Headblade easier than using a normal cartridge razor, I don’t think those who have been shaving their heads for years will find the shave much better.
 You can compare this model to other models with my full guide to bald head razors.

 In all fairness, I did use the older model of the Headblade (the ATX) and they seem keen on pushing the new Moto version nowadays.
 So, I’ll buy that one and give it a go soon enough.
 Oh, and one thing that definitely gets the thumbs up from me is the Headslick shaving gel – I’m now using that as my regular shaving gel for my head, and a full bottle lasts absolutely ages.
 So, it might be worth giving it a shot and seeing if it works for you, too.